Anal Cancer Diagnosis

 A physician may use one or more of the following procedures to make an accurate anal cancer diagnosis.

-If a physician suspects cancer following other means of examination, cells or tissues from the affected area are removed so that they can be examined under a microscope by a pathologist to check for signs of cancer.
+If a physician suspects cancer following other means of examination, cells or tissues from the affected area are surgically removed so that they can be examined under a microscope by a pathologist to check for signs of cancer.
 This can be done at the same time as endoscopic procedures such as an anoscopy.

 If anal cancer is diagnosed, a physician may order a pelvic CT scan or a pelvic MRI scan to examine the region in order to determine whether the cancer has spread to other tissues.
 This will allow the physician to describe the nature of the condition by assigning a stage, which plays a part in determining how the cancer needs to be treated.

 At Moffitt Cancer Center’s Gastrointestinal Oncology Program, our team of surgeons, oncologists, radiologists, nurses and other medical professionals work collaboratively to diagnose the patients under our care, as well as plan and carry out their individualized treatment.
 Plus, our researchers work diligently to develop and test new therapies through our robust clinical trials program.

 If you’re interested in learning more about anal cancer diagnosis techniques, or have other questions about the condition, contact Moffitt Cancer Center by calling 1-888-663-3488 or by filling out our online new patient registration form.
 No referral is needed to meet with our highly specialized anal cancer team.